fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 * Groovy’s `==` Is Equal to Java’s `equals()` only if the class does not implement the `Comparable` interface.
 If it does, then it maps to the class’s `compareTo()` method.
 * Reference comparison is done via `is()` method.
 Custom truth conventions can be added by implementing `asBoolean()` method.
+* **Groovy Truth** - Following evaluate to true : non-null references, non-empty strings or collections, non-zero numbers, and the boolean literal true.

 ``` groovy
 str = 'Hello'